Core Spreads vs Capital Index, Who's Better?

 As more and more traders and investors use their smartphones for trading, it is increasingly important that brokers offer easy-to-use apps that can deliver the same services as desktop platforms.

-This part of comparing Core Spreads and Capital Index will examine whether their mobile app meets all our requirements.
+In this part of our comparison of Core Spreads and Capital Index we'll check whether either of their mobile apps tick all the boxes.

 It is important that any trading app has user friendly capabilities especially with the